About American Express Platinum Card

 It has a great collection of long-term benefits, most of which are focused on the traveler.
 Access to Priority Pass and Centurion lounges sets the card’s perks apart from other travel-heavy luxury credit cards.

 Unlike other cards, however, the Platinum doesn’t charge APR.
-Rather, if you don’t pay off your balance, you’re subject to a 2.99% penalty that, when put in terms of APR, is astonishingly high.
+Rather, if you don’t pay off your balance, you’re subject to an interest and a monthly 1% penalty that, when put in terms of APR, is high.

 Based on the research we’ve done for this review, we think the Platinum card is a good fit for travelers who book multiple trips a year and enjoy staying in Starwood Preferred Guest or Hilton hotels.